Jesus Drives Away Money Changers from the Temple - Matthew Shares the Easter Story

 Selling Sacrifices

-When people traveled long, hard distances to reach the temple of Jerusalem, they found it difficult to bring an animal or dove with them on this journey.
-So, vendors would supply the sacrifice to these travelers.
+When people traveled long and hard distances to reach the temple at Jerusalem, they found it difficult to bring an animal or dove with them on this journey.
+So, vendors would supply sacrifices for these travelers.

 Enter, the money changer.